 The specific seed blend comprises of 43% Dwarf Amenity Ryegrass, 40% Creeping Red Fescue, 12% Chewings Fescue and 5% Brown Top Bent.
 Perfect for both droughts and the wettest of conditions as well as being one of the best grass seeds for shade.

 Due to the small 1kg bag, you are best using this seed to reseed an existing lawn or for patch repair purposes if you’re experiencing bald patches and spots.
 If you are using this for a new lawn, the coverage area of 35m2 is enough for smaller gardens.

 If you’ve struggled to grow a full, healthy lawn in the past, give this seed a go and let us know how you get on.

-GoodGrow’s hard-wearing grass seed comes in a small 400g packet which makes this a good grass seed for gardeners looking to create a small lawn (up to 9m2) or revitalise and refresh a small to medium sized lawn.
+Speedy Seed’s hard-wearing grass seed comes in a 1400g packet which makes this a good grass seed for gardeners looking to create a small lawn or large lawn or revitalise and refresh a small to large sized lawn.

 The common lawn seed blend of Perennial Rye Grasses and Strong Creeping Red Fescue results in a healthy looking green and durable lawn.
 This seed grows as quickly as most others and soon thickens in coverage to provide a dense, thick area of grass.

 This is the best grass seed for small lawns and works well for patching and thickening your existing lawns.

 A1Lawn Top Quality Grass Seed